steipete/steipete.com/_posts/2020-09-13-state-of-swiftui.md

 	21  SwiftUI                             0x00007fff4956b2ff $s7SwiftUI19ListCoreCoordinatorC29updateTableViewAndVisibleRows_4from2toySo07NSTableH0C_xxtF + 79
 ```

+There's likely more, but I only spent an hour with Fruta.

 ## Performance

 On my 2,4 GHz 8-Core Intel Core i9 MacBook Pro, changing the selection takes over a second to update the main view.
 This feels sluggish and it significantly longer than even most websites - that load data via the network - need.
 Fruta has everything local.
 What's so slow here?